-Sure, all of those things definitely make a difference, but as a beginner with barely trained eyes, there was a lot to learn with just the kit lens.
-(18-55mm is a pretty good range!)
-So all there was to do really was to experiment and take lots of photos.
+Sure, all of these things definitely make a difference, but as a beginner with barely trained eyes, there was a lot to learn with just the kit lens.
+18-55mm is a pretty good range, so after a friend's advice, it's what I stuck with for a long time.

 My First Light